 In Pennsylvania, marital assets must be equitably divided before the divorce can become final.
 The term “equitably” does not mean “equal”.
 It generally means “fair”.
 To determine how to equitably divide the assets, the first step is to determine which assets are marital and which assets are non-marital.
 Divorce attorneys will often assemble a list of the client’s assets and debts, how they were acquired, how they are titled, when they were acquired, the value of the assets when acquired and the current value.
-One very common question that arises is if inheritance is marital property in PA, and just how much your spouse if entitled to (if anything at all).
+One very common issue that arises is whether a spouse is entitled to an inheritance received by the other spouse in a Pennsylvania Divorce.

 Generally speaking, if an inheritance is left to you (and you alone), it is not considered to be marital property subject to division.
 This is true whether you received the inheritance prior to or during your marriage.
 However, if the inheritance is at any time co-mingled with joint funds or used for the common benefit of both spouses, then it may be considered marital property.
 Therefore, if one spouse is thinking about divorce, and receives an inheritance, the spouse should keep that inheritance separate and apart from any joint accounts and the inheritance should not be used for marital expenses, such as paying the mortgage.
 The inheritance should be kept in a bank account or brokerage account in the name of the recipient spouse.

 If you inherit a house, farm, or condominium, then there are other things you must consider in order to keep it separate from the marital assets.
 First, you should make sure that your spouse’s name is not added to the deed.
-Much like a cash inheritance, if your spouse contributes to the upkeep and increase in value of the real property or you do the same using joint funds, the inherited property may be considered marital property in PA subject to equitable distribution.
-Each year property taxes must be paid on property left to you, as well as any homeowner association fees, homeowner’s insurance, etc. If your spouse contributes to paying these fees or taxes or you pay for them with marital funds, the property may be considered marital property and your spouse may be entitled to some equity.
+Much like a cash inheritance, if your spouse contributes to the upkeep and increase in value of the real property or you do the same using joint funds, such real property may be considered marital property subject to equitable distribution.
+Each year property taxes must be paid on property left to you, as well as any homeowner association fees, homeowner’s insurance, etc. If your spouse contributes to paying these fees or taxes or you pay for them with marital funds, the property may be considered marital property.

 Generally, when a spouse places an inheritance in joint names or uses an inheritance to buy jointly owned property such as real estate, the Court will consider it to be marital property.
 This is considered a gift to the marriage, absent clear and convincing evidence to the contrary.
 The spouse would have to present clear and convincing evidence that investing the inheritance in the jointly owned real estate was not a gift to the marriage.
 Sometimes, a Master or a Court will apply the “vanishing credit doctrine”.
 The vanishing credit doctrine focuses on the length of time that the contributed property is held jointly and not solely based on the length of the marriage.
 A short marriage of under one year could result in the spouse retaining all of the contributed property as her own.
 A marriage of over 20 years would result in all of the contributed property as marital.
 When the marriage is between 1 and 20 years, the Master or Court could apply a ratio of to determine the amount to be considered marital.